 - Antenna design with the inclusion of laboratory demonstrations.

-Introduction and Antenna Fundamentals I and II – Dr Tim Brown
+Introduction and antenna fundamentals part one and two – Dr Tim Brown

 An introduction to the whole course and its structure.
 What is an antenna?
 Why does antenna design and propagation modelling matter?
 Examples of applications in this regard.
 Overview of relevant textbooks in the field.